-Description: There are currently 17 FMSF recognized archeological sites located within the boundaries of St. Sebastian River Preserve State Park.
-These sites include two archaeological trails and 15 archaeological sites containing prehistoric artifacts and shell middens, and turpentine camps and homesteads.
+Description: There are currently 13 FMSF recognized archeological sites located within the boundaries of St. Sebastian River Preserve State Park.
+These include sites containing prehistoric artifacts and shell middens, and turpentine camps and homesteads.

 Condition Assessment: Of the sites at the park, nine are considered to be in poor condition.
 These assessments are based on a variety of factors including erosion, exotic plant and animal encroachment, and/or the lack of site evidence remaining on park property.
 The remaining sites are considered to be in fair or good condition and are currently being utilized by the park or have had no significant changes to the site since the last assessment in 2001.